Marketing & Conversion Colors: The Science of High-Converting Design

 How do I choose colors for different conversion stages?

 Match colors to intent: Blue and Navy for awareness (building trust), Orange and Yellow for consideration (encouraging exploration), high-saturation Red or Coral for action (creating urgency), and Sage Green or Lavender for retention (providing comfort).
-Each stage serves a different psychological purpose.
+Each stage has a different psychological purpose.

 What's the biggest mistake in CTA button design?

 The most damaging mistake is low contrast—buttons that blend into the background.
-Other common errors include dark colors on dark backgrounds, CTA colors that are too similar to surrounding UI elements, and breaking semantic patterns (like using red for confirm actions).
+Other common errors include dark colors on dark backgrounds, CTA colors that look too similar to surrounding UI elements, and breaking semantic patterns (like using red for confirm actions).
 If users can't find your button, they can't click it.